Chana masala on a silver plate with rice and gluten free bread

 Chana Masala on a silver plate next to jars of Indian spices.

 Chana masala is a great example of how Indian dishes can be both incredibly flavorful and simple.
-This is likely what Anthony Bourdain had in mind when he traveled to India and said if all vegetarian food tasted this good, he wouldn’t be so opposed to it.
-It’s one of my favorites because it’s naturally vegan, gluten-free, and low in fat.
+I think this is what Anthony Bourdain had in mind when he traveled to India and said if all vegetarian food tasted this good, he wouldn’t be so opposed to it.
+Chana Masala is one of my favorites because it’s naturally vegan, gluten-free, low in fat and delicious!

 Bite-Sized translation